bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] Next up: use the upcoming milestone as the heading of column 2?

-- [ ] Maybe the functions to get the first and next milestones should be external as thy might be used by the vew for the table body as well as the header, as we hav to know which row content to render
+- [ ] Maybe the functions to get the first and next milestones should be external as thy might be used by the view for the table body as well as the header, as we have to know which row content to render